OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 | 8 | O2         |

-\* P7 and P8 are the new terminology for nodes T5 and T6
+\* P7 and P8 are the new terminologies for nodes T5 and T6

 ### Polarity
 When compared to a reference, the pin inputs can produce a positive or negative value.
 Choosing "+/-" will display the true value as measured from the reference.
 So if the voltage is measured as lower than the reference, your value will appear negative (or blue), and if the voltage is measured to be higher the value will be positive.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_Headplot_both.jpg?raw=true" width="50%">

-Alterntively, "+" will display only an absolute value, without regard to whether the signal was positive or negative.
+Alternatively, "+" will display only an absolute value, without regard to whether the signal was positive or negative.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_Headplot_pos.jpg?raw=true" width="50%">

-## Focus Widget
+## Focus Widget (Temporarily Deprecated)
+**Starting with GUI v5.0.0, this feature is temporarily deprecated until a more reliable and research-based Focus algorithm is implemented.
+If you would still like to use this widget, you can download and run GUI v4.2.0.**

-The widget recognizes a focused mental state by looking at alpha and beta wave levels on channel 1 & 2.
+The widget recognizes a focused mental state by looking at alpha and beta wave levels on channels 1 & 2.
 It is based on research supporting focused states aligning with alpha levels between 0.7-2.0 μV, and the beta levels between 0.0-0.7 μV.
 If your data is outside of this ratio, the algorithm states that you are not focused.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/GUI_Focus.jpg?raw=true" width="50%">